Data privacy information

-7. Where is my data processed?
+8. Where is my data processed?

 Your data will be processed in Germany and other European countries.
-If, in exceptional cases, your data is also processed in countries outside the European Union (i.e., in third party countries), this is done only if you have explicitly given your consent, if it is required so we can provide you with services, or if it is prescribed by law (Article 49 GDPR).
-Furthermore, your data is processed in third party countries only if certain measures ensure a suitable level of data protection (e.g., EU Commission's adequacy decision or suitable guarantees, Art.
+If, in exceptional cases, your data is processed in countries outside the European Union (in so-called third countries), this will take place

+Furthermore, your data will only be processed in third countries if certain measures ensure a suitable level of data protection (e.g., EU Commission's adequacy decision or suitable guarantees, Art.
 44 et seq.
 GDPR).